agentmirv/randomtables/README.md

 | 1    | Button   | Output       | Input           |
 | 2    | Roll d20 | Functions!A1 | Functions!A2:A3 |

+In the above example, the button defined at row 2 will show the text *Roll d20*.
+The output cell contains a string that references the *A1* cell in the sheet called *Functions*.
+The input cell contains a string that references a range from A2 to A3 in the sheet called *Functions*.

 #### Functions Sheet Example
 |      | A                  | B     |
 | :--- | :---               | :---  |